 Douglas AE, 2014.
 The molecular basis of bacterial-insect symbiosis.
 Journal of Molecular Biology, 23: 3830-7.

 Douglas AE, 2013.
 Microbial brokers of insect-plant interactions revisited.
 Journal of Chemical Ecology 39, 952-61.

 June 2017: Karen Adair participated in the Pan-microbial Trait Ecology Investigative Workshop at Knoxville TN, sponsored by the National Institute for Mathematical and Biological Synthesis (NIMBioS) and organized by Elena Litchman, Christine Hawkes, and Chris Klausmeier

-September 2016: Oral presentations to the International Congress of Entomology (Orlando, FL) by Vince Martinson
+September 2016: Oral presentation to the International Congress of Entomology (Orlando, FL) by Vince Martinson